Shakeskeyboarde/cliopts/README.md

 });
 ```

-Any arguments following `--` are treated as positional options, even if they start with hyphens.
+All arguments following `--` are treated as positional (unnamed) options, even if they start with hyphens.

 ```ts
 const options = parseArgs(['--foo', '--', '--bar'], {